We are Covid compliant according to OSHA guidelines.

 Seismic Considerations

-In earthquake-prone areas like California, properly mounted electrical boxes are crucial.
+Because we live in earthquake-prone areas, properly mounted electrical boxes are crucial.
 Secure installations reduce fire risks during seismic activity.

-- AFCI Protection: All habitable spaces must use arc-fault circuit interrupters (AFCIs) to prevent electrical fires.
+• AFCI Protection: Arc-fault circuit interrupters are required to prevent electrical fires.

 Kitchens